supertokens/supertokens-ai/README.md

 - is there any API for healthchecks in supertokens core? -> instead of returning i don't know, it returns with /health
 - How can I send a refresh token to the server when I receive a 401 error with the message "try refresh token"?
 Can you provide some code snippets to help me understand how to do this? -> this gives a full code snippet instead of saying that our frontend interceptors do the refreshing.
 - how to do optional protection of route on the frontend?
 - I want to log the user out when their subscription is ended.
 Is there any way I can set custom expiry to cookies and sessions for each user based on their subscription?
-The default time will be 7 days but users with less than 7 days remaining on their subscription will have the session & cookies expiry date the same as their subscription end date.
+The default time will be 7 days but users with less than 7 days remaining on their subscription will have the session & cookies expiry date the same as their subscription end date (works with gpt4).
 - After signup by EmailPassword when I call POST /auth/signinup/code and passing phonenumber I get Please provide exactly one of email or phoneNumber

 # Improvements idea: